Travel writing based on first-hand experience

-Saudi Arabia is on a mission to draw in 100 million visitors annually by 2030, and they’re going all out to boost their tourism sector.
+Saudi Arabia is on a mission to attract 100 million visitors annually by 2030, and it’s going all out to boost its tourism sector.
 While some grand projects like Neom and the Red Sea are still in progress, there are numerous other captivating spots to explore.
 From deserts and mountains to oases and unique underwater landscapes, Saudi Arabia offers a wealth of places to discover.

 Table of Contents